pankso/tazlab/README.md

 - `config` — Show effective configuration (all variables resolved).
 - `init` — Interactive first-time setup wizard.
 - `status` — Show status of all environments (chroot, wok, packages, cache) and shared dirs.
-- `clean` — Clean the build cache and logs.
+- `clean [env]` — Clean the build cache and logs for an environment.

 ---